jwoglom/tconnectsync/README.md

     - `sudo alternatives --set python /usr/bin/python3.9`
 * **On Windows:** Install Ubuntu under the [Windows Subsystem for Linux](https://ubuntu.com/wsl).
   Open the Ubuntu Terminal, then run `sudo apt install python3 python3-pip`.
   Perform the remainder of the steps under the Ubuntu environment.
+Alternatively, this can be installed in native Windows with no modifications.

 Now install the `tconnectsync` package with pip: